 Cutrona joined Iowa State’s Department of Psychology in 1992.
 Her research focuses on the predictors of and challenges to the mental health of parents in African American families.
 More recently, she has examined the experiences of African American women as they approach retirement, pinpointing the factors that help them thrive.

 Teaching and advising students has been the focus of Scheel’s work at Iowa State since joining the psychology department in 2007.
 She was trained as a counseling psychologist, and is committed to creating a positive learning experience for all students, freshmen through doctoral candidates.

 Cutrona and Scheel agree that the number one goal of the learning community is to help students feel connected to Iowa State, the psychology department and to each other.

 “The students love to know that when they begin a new psychology class, there are likely to be students they know from their freshmen learning community,” Cutrona said.
 “Having someone to sit with, talk to and study with makes college a much more enjoyable experience.”

 Transfer students also have the opportunity to connect with their peers through the Psychology Transfer Learning Community.
 About 20 students join this group annually to better prepare for their psychology careers.
-This learning community is led by Kristin Towers, an academic adviser in psychology.
+This learning community is led by Kristin Towers, an academic advisor in psychology.

 Since its inception in 2010, the learning community continues to grow.
 Initially, there was one section of about 20 students, led by Cutrona.
 A few years later, a second section was added and taught by Scheel.
 Since then, a total of about 50 students participate in the learning community each year.
 This fall, there’s a waiting list to get in.
 But bigger isn’t necessarily better.